May 16. Kazinform's timeline of major events

 EVENTS

-2007 – A monument to legendary group, The Beatles, unveils at Kok Tobe in Almaty.

-2011 – Discover Kazakhstan festival takes place in Deventer, the Netherlands, on the occasion of the 20th anniversary of Kazakhstan’s independence.
+2007 - The stature of the legendary band The Beatles is installed in the Kok-Tobe mountain, Almaty city.

-2012 – The IBNS names an anniversary banknote of KZT 10,000, dated to the 20th anniversary of Kazakhstan’s independence, The Banknote of the Year Award 2011.
+2011 - The Discover Kazakhstan festival devoted to the 20th anniversary of independence of Kazakhstan is held in Deventer, the Netherlands.

-2013 – The first graduates of the SCO University in Almaty receive diplomas.
+2013 - Diplomas are handed over to the first graduates of the Shanghai Cooperation Organization University in Almaty.